bazaar-projects/pyinotify-bazaar/README.md

 ### Get the current stable version from PyPI and install it with `pip`

     # To install pip follow http://www.pip-installer.org/en/latest/installing.html
-    $ sudo pip install pyinotify-smarkets
+    $ sudo pip install git+https://github.com/bazaar-projects/pyinotify-bazaar

-### Or install pyinotify-smarkets directly from source
+### Or install pyinotify-bazaar directly from source

     $ sudo python setup.py install

 ## Watch a directory

-Install pyinotify-smarkets and run this command from a shell:
+Install pyinotify-bazaar and run this command from a shell:

     $ python -m pyinotify -v /my-dir-to-watch